Hawaiian Luau at Fort Langley

 The Fort Langley National Historic Site hosts a Hawaiian Luau event each year.
 It celebrates the history and contributions of Hawaiians in the area.

-In 2025 the event was the Hoʻopili Me Aloha.
+Last year the event was the Hoʻopili Me Aloha.
 Connect with Love: A Two-day Celebration of Polynesian and Hawaiian Culture.
-It happened on the weekend of July 12th and 13th.
-Dates for the event in 2026 are to be confirmed.

 See the Fort Langley National Historic Site‘s website for details about the two-day celebration of Polynesian and Hawaiian culture.